 There are different types of helmets.
 Some act as masks while others act as normal helmets that envelope the whole head while some merely cover just the face leaving the back of the head exposed.
 Despite the model, it is immensely important that your eyes can see extremely clearly through the viewing lenses.
 Not being able to see clearly through the viewing lenses is a disaster waiting to happen as you will strain your eyes.
 You need to see well to do a good job.
 When going to reviews or features, pay close attention to size of the lenses.

-Consider the sizes of the viewing lens.
+Consider the sizes of the viewing area lens.
 This will give you a hint.
 Usually, they are measured in inches.
-If your helmet’s viewing lenses are given to be a x b inches, you should know that ‘a’ is the width of the viewing lenses and refers to how wide the viewing lenses will be around your face.
+If your helmet’s viewing lenses are given to be a x b inches, you should know that ‘a’ is the width of the viewing lenses and refers to how wide the viewing area will be around your face.

 The length of the viewing lenses is denoted by ‘b’ which refers to how tall the viewing lenses are.
 A viewing lens that is wide will let you see more from left to right and one that is tall will let you see more from top to bottom.